xian-cong/xian-cong/README.md

 # Hey there! :wave::smiley:

 <!--Introduction -->
 I'm Xian Cong, 19, a **Junior AI Engineer**🖥!
 I'm looking forward to solving **real-world problems**:earth_asia:.
-I'm passionate in **Electrical & Electronics Engineering**:bulb:, creating both software:computer: and hardware:wrench: that can help people as well as **building a community**.
+I'm currently studying **Electrical & Electronics Engineering**:bulb:, passionate in creating both software:computer: and hardware:wrench: that can help people as well as **building a community**.
 <br>

 <!-- Your badges -->